The Mass Effect Trilogy is a series of Crowning Moments of Awesome.

 Shepard: I won't let fear compromise who I am.

-If Miranda is with you, this is where you finally get to give Cerberus the big middle finger: she will tell him that she has officially resigned, in a tone of voice essentially telling him to screw off.
+If Miranda is with you, this is where you finally get to give Cerberus the big middle finger: she will tell him that she's officially resigned, in a tone of voice essentially telling him to screw off.

 Illusive Man: Miranda, do not let Shepard destroy the base!

 Illusive Man: I gave you an order, Miranda!